 Biography

-Benjamin O’Brien (PhD) is a researcher and composer working in the interdisciplinary fields of psychoacoustics, human movement, and language processing.
+Benjamin O’Brien (PhD) is a research engineer and composer working in the interdisciplinary fields of psychoacoustics, human movement, and language processing.
 His research centers on multisensory integration with a focus on auditory processing of sonification, voice perception, and speech pathology.
 He holds degrees in composition, mechanical and physical engineering, and mathematics from the University of Florida (PhD), Aix-Marseille University (MS), Mills College (MA), and the University of Virginia (BA).
 As a researcher, Benjamin has worked closely with Jean-François Bonastre, Christophe Bourdin, and Christine Meunier, and as a composer with Fred Frith, Paul Koonce, and Roscoe Mitchell.
-His work has been presented at numerous international conferences and festivals, including INTERSPEECH, International Computer Music Conference, and Festival Mixtur.
-His research has been published by Oxford University Press, Springer, and Routledge, among others.
-He has held research positions at the Institut des Sciences du Mouvement and Laboratoire Parole et Langage (AMU / CNRS).
-He currently lives in Marseille, where he is a post-doctorate researcher at the Laboratoire Informatique d’Avignon (Université d’Avignon) and a member of the Big Band du CNRS de Marseille.
+His work has been published and presented at numerous international conferences, including INTERSPEECH, Cognitive Science Society, and International Computer Music Conference.
+He has held research and engineering positions at the Institut des Sciences du Mouvement and Laboratoire Parole et Langage (AMU / CNRS).
+He currently lives in Marseille, where he is a research engineer at the Laboratoire Informatique d’Avignon (Université d’Avignon) and a member of the Big Band du CNRS de Marseille.

 CV (research)